limepepper/limepepper.debug/roles/gnome_keyring/README.md

 explicitly, nor had I updated any packages that might trigger this behaviour, so I was interested to find out exactly what gnome-keyring was doing.

+Normally, one could run a problem application under strace or gdb, and inspect what it is doing.
+In the case of gnome-keyring, the application is run under the control of system components such as pam and dbus, and its behaviour is tied to various lifecycle and specific input file descriptors (password given as stdin to daemon) which makes simple tracing difficult.

+The more general motivation, is that I want to have available a toolset that can be used to trace the behaviour of arbitrary applications without modifying or having to completely rebuild an instrumented test environment with lots of custom systemd unit files and startup scripts.

 ## Background

 The gnome-keyring package provides a [secrets service](https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/) implementation which is